Camp Kitaki Covid Response for Summer 2021

 Please review the following information and strategies that we will be following for summer 2021.

-Campers and Families will be asked to quarantine and limit their exposure for the two weeks prior to camp.
+Campers and Families will be asked to limit their exposure for the two weeks prior to camp.

 Check In and Check Out will be limited to keep the number of people on site to a minimum.
 Parents will be asked not to enter cabin areas.
 Times will be provided to spread out the check in or check out process.